Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 ### REQ-4-2 (require user to specify suitable *new* MG at startup)

-If BUIP-HF is not disabled (see REQ-DISABLE), the client shall require the user to specify a "fork MG" (mining generation size) greater than 1,000,000 bytes.
+If UAHF is not disabled (see REQ-DISABLE), the client shall require the user to specify a "fork MG" (mining generation size) greater than 1,000,000 bytes.